puppetlabs/puppetdb/documentation/ha-guide.markdown

 - When deploying to AWS or a similar cloud environment, each PuppetDB-PostgreSQL node pair should be deployed in a separate availability zone.

-    - If you are using Amazon RDS, be aware that each region hosts RDS servers in only a single availability zone.
-You can deploy PuppetDB on an EC2 instance within that region, but you'll have to run your own PostgreSQL instance along with a replica PuppetDB in a different AZ.
+    - If you are using Amazon RDS, you will need two databases, each in a different AZ.
+Be sure to place your PuppetDB nodes in the same AZ as the RDS database it uses.

     - The RDS 'Multi-AZ' feature is not suitable for PuppetDB HA.
 It is built using database-level replication; PuppetDB requires the databases to be